victoriaascani/8-bit/README.md

 ### NES SCREEN LIMITATIONS

 - The NES screen was a 32 by 30 grid of '***tiles***'
 - each tile is 8px by 8px
 - meaning the screen was a 256 by 240 pixel image.
+- only 64 tiles can be displayed on the screen at any given time

 as the processor was only 8-bit, it was only possible to store 256 'tile' designs.